-Men experience incontinence or other pelvic floor dysfunction symptoms as well and can usually be treated in a similar manner.
-For more complex male pelvic pain and dysfunction, there are therapists who specialize in the treatment of male pelvic floor dysfunction.
+Men experience incontinence or other pelvic floor dysfunction symptoms as well and can usually be treated similarly.
+For more complex male pelvic pain and dysfunction, some therapists specialize in treating male pelvic floor dysfunction.

 There are a variety of symptoms associated with pelvic floor dysfunction, including urinary or fecal incontinence, a frequent or urgent need to urinate, pelvic floor spasms, or pain in the pelvic area.

 - Pain in the abdominals, buttocks, pelvic floor, tailbone, vagina, rectum, penis or testicles

 - Painful sex or inability to have penetrative sex for women

 - Pressure in the pelvic region or rectum

 - Muscle spasm in the pelvis or pelvic floor

 - Vulvodynia (pain of vulva) and genital skin conditions

 - Pregnancy and postpartum recovery